the practical kitchen

 Then, turn the dough out onto a generously floured counter.
 It's very sticky dough, and the flour will prevent it from sticking.
 Dust the top lightly with flour too — just enough so your hands don't stick.

-Carefully fold all the edges in, pressing down gently but firmly to pinch them to each other.
+Fold all the edges in, pressing down gently but firmly to pinch them to each other.

 The dough may stick to your hands slightly, but that's okay.
 You want it to stretch, not tear, so don't stretch it past its breaking point.
 Use a light touch and flour your hands or the bench scraper as needed to prevent sticking.

 When all the edges have been tucked into the middle, flip the dough over.
-Again, use a bench scraper to help you if you need to.
+Now, the dough ball will have a nice smooth top.

 two hands cupped around the smooth top of the whole wheat bread dough ball on a sheet of parchment paper.

-Cup your hands around it and gently lift and rotate the dough ball in short, quick movements, tucking the dough underneath to create surface tension on top.
+Gently lift and rotate the dough ball in short, quick movements, tucking the dough underneath to create surface tension on top.

 transferring the shaped ball of bread dough to a sheet of crumpled parchment paper with a plastic bowl scraper.